Chances are the “sex talk” you got from dad was terrible….if you got one at all.

 In this guide you’ll get a start in the right direction with 19 Need-to-Know Truths about pleasing your wife sexually, knowing what turns her on, and how to keep her satisfied. – As shared by a certified sex therapist.

-Sex is God’s idea, true enough.
+Sex is God’s idea, true enough

 Most of us, however, did not get a very good education about sex from the church or our dad’s for that matter.
 Our ideas about sex came from everywhere but the Bible.
 We were lead to believe that sex was great fun, but like all things that are great fun were also dirty, nasty, sinful, and wrong.
 Which makes you wonder why we are supposed to save it for the one we love.

-If sex is so great and it’s God’s idea, why are Christians so quiet on the matter?
+Why are Christians so quiet on the matter?

 This article is far from comprehensive, but it’s a good start to a quality, accurate, and Biblical guide to sex for Christian Men.
 The resources referenced go into a lot more detail and I highly recommend you pick up a copy.
 I don’t care how old you are, you’ll learn something and it will make your love life better (even if it’s already great).